jasonzheng13/Birthday-Gift/README.md

 # Birthday-Gift
 Made a website for my girlfriend's birthday

-Where a present displays on the screen, she clicks boom a cake pops out.
+Where a present is displayed on the screen, she clicks, boom a cake pops out.

-Then kirby comes and swallows it
+Then Kirby comes and swallows it